-Room 5 at Selwyn Primary, (Satellite Unit) has 4 students - two boys and two girls of mixed ethnicities.
-We have one Classroom Teacher, Savi and two Teacher Aides, Raewyn and Tracey.
+Room 5 at Selwyn Primary, (Satellite Unit) has students of mixed ethnicities.
+We have one Classroom Teacher, Savi and two Teacher Aides.
 Zac is our release teacher.
 Students enjoy Waiata and te reo Māori with Matua Aiden and music with Jono.
-The dance programme with Clare is another favourite.
-Sensory Activities facilitated by Lisa and Sensory Stories shared by Judith are other wonderful experiences for our students.
-We also have a team of specialists working closely with us - Jenna and Alysa are our Speech and Language Therapists, Brigid, Occupational Therapist, Chris our Physiotherapist and Michelle our Vision and Mobility Therapist.
+We also have a team of specialists working closely with us - Alysa is our Speech and Language Therapist, Brigid, Occupational Therapist, Chris our Physiotherapist and Michelle our Vision and Mobility Therapist.

 This Year we focus on ‘Health and PE’.
 In Term One our topic is ‘Personal Health and Physical Development.’
 In Term Two we learn about ‘Healthy Communities and Environments’.
 Term Three we cover ‘Relationships with other people’ and in Term Four we concentrate on ‘Movement Concepts and Motor Skills’.